pub struct BootstrapProcManager { /* private fields */ }Expand description

 pub async fn status(&self, proc_id: &ProcId) -> Option<ProcStatus>

-Return the current ProcStatus
+Return the current ProcStatus for the given ProcId, if

 the proc is known to this manager.

-This querprocies the live BootstrapProcHandle
+This queries the live BootstrapProcHandle stored in the

 manager’s internal map.
 It provides an immediate snapshot of